 Voice phishing

-Cybercriminals use phone calls and voicemail messages to trick victims.
+Cybercriminals use phone calls to trick victims.

 NFIR beeldmerk kleur